2026 Boston Marathon Volunteer Registration Opening Soon!

 https://mmra.org/repeaters/repeater_linking.html (Click the ARES box to see the repeaters and other systems linked)

 We look forward to your participation and remember, we are always looking for Net Controls to run the ARES Net.
-We will have a number of announcements including a brief verbal wrap-up on the Eastern Massachusetts ARES Operation Snow Globe exercise for this month’s net and we will continue the NTS practice message that we started doing in these nets in October 2023.
+We will have several announcements for the net including the Eastern Massachusetts ARES Simulated Emergency Test (SET) Operation “November Wind” for Saturday 11/15/25 from 10 AM-12 PM ET.

 Thanks for your continued support of ARES!